Skip to main content

 Marisa Curcio, soprano

 Marisa has been a soprano in the Compostela Choir since September 2021, and joined the lay staff of St. James’ as Director of Communications in February 2022.
 Originally from near Saratoga Springs, NY, she graduated from Westminster Choir College, earning two Bachelors of Music degrees in music education and sacred music.
 During her tenure, she sang with Westminster Choir and Westminster Kantorei and regularly appeared with the New York Philharmonic and Philadelphia Orchestra.
 Prior to singing at St. James’, she sang at St. Paul’s Episcopal Church in Chestnut Hill, Philadelphia, and worked as their Associate for Communications.
 Presently, she appears as a chorister and soloist in services and concerts all over NY, NJ, and PA (sometimes all three in one day!), and maintains a private studio of voice, piano, and strings students at a central NJ music school.
-Marisa lives in Madison, NJ with her wife, Megan, and cat, Regina Cæli.
+Marisa lives in northern New Jersey with her wife, Megan, and cat, Regina Cæli.

 Suzanne Lane, soprano